dimodi/project-templates/README.md

 The project templates are similar to the default .NET SDK Blazor project templates in terms of structure and configuration.
 The differences are:

-* The Blazor Web Apps use a global interactive render mode.
-This is the easier and recommended way to integrate Telerik UI for Blazor.
+* The Blazor Web Apps use a **Global** interactivity location, i.e. [interactive render mode for the entire app](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes).
+This is the [easier and recommended way to integrate Telerik UI for Blazor](https://www.telerik.com/blazor-ui/documentation/getting-started/web-app#interactive-render-mode).
-* The WebAssembly apps reference the latest minor version of the selected .NET version.
+* The WebAssembly apps reference the latest minor version of the selected .NET version through a wildcard.
 * The apps use the `https` launch profile by default.
 * Visual Studio opens `Home.razor` automatically after the app is created.
 * The top bar uses background and border colors from the Telerik theme.
 This makes the styling consistent in dark mode.